Fat Transfer to the Breast is a Natural Way to RAISE YOUR CUP®

 How much of the fat survives the transfer?

 The average fat retention is about 50% and this is permanent.
 Younger healthy patients may exhibit a higher fat survival compared to older patients.
-Fat that is obtained from areas that have underwent previous liposuction may exhibit a lower retention rate.
+Fat that is obtained from areas that have undergone previous liposuction may exhibit a lower retention rate.

 How many incisions are used for each breast during breast fat transfer?